gasparesganga/gasparesganga.com/_posts/2016-06-02-postgis-normalize-geometry-release.md

 layout      : post
-title       : PostGIS NormalizeGeometry release description : It works, for real! tags        : [PostGIS, PostgreSQL, PL/pgSQL]
+title       : PostGIS NormalizeGeometry release description : It works, for real! tags        : [Releases, PostGIS, PostgreSQL, PL/pgSQL]
 ---

 Ok, this is a good one, I promise!